srcrip/live_toast/README.md

 Some of the stuff still to work on:

-- [ ] Improved docs
+- [ ] Further documentation
-- [ ] Configuration for the classes on toasts
+- [ ] Even more configuration
-- [ ] more tests
+- [ ] Lots of amazing tests
-- [ ] More configuration for the animations
+- [ ] Spring animations
-- [ ] Ability to have more flashes than the default :error and :info (like a :warn)
-- [ ] Update a toast live (showing progress for example), and a recipe entry on this
+- [ ] Possibly some way to configure additional severity levels